-Increase the cost of land by \$2,951,918 reflecting the inclusion of an allowance of 5% of land costs to cover the 'other acquisition' costs associated with acquisition of land in the plan.
+18 Increase the cost of land by \$2,670,505, reflecting the inclusion of an allowance of 5% of land costs to cover the 'other acquisition' costs associated with acquisition of land in the plan.

-9.7.1 The council presented evidence to justify its proposed allowance
+9.6.1 The council presented evidence to justify its proposed allowance

 In justifying the proposed 10% allowance for other acquisition costs, the council notes that it is likely to incur additional costs of 10-12% of the land cost for its first acquisition of land in the Vineyard Precinct.
-It identifies that much of this cost is associated with high Valuer-General fees for valuation and compensation determination services.131 The council has provided a detailed breakdown of the costs it has already incurred and anticipates it will incur in association with land acquisitions to demonstrate the reasonableness of a 10% allowance.
+It identifies that much of this cost is associated with high Valuer-General fees for valuation and compensation determination services.111 The council has provided a detailed breakdown of the costs it has already incurred and anticipates it will incur in association with land acquisitions to demonstrate the reasonableness of a 10% allowance.

 We have reviewed the other acquisition costs proposed by the Valuer-General's valuer for the first council land acquisition in the Vineyard Precinct.
-These costs represent 2.47% of the cost of the land in the Final Determination.
-This acquisition process was commenced under the hardship provisions of the Act, therefore the land owner is not entitled to all heads of compensation.132 It is likely, therefore, that non-hardship acquisitions will involve higher 'other acquisition' costs.
+These costs represent 1.65% of the cost of the land in the Preliminary Report and 2.08% of the cost of the land in the Revised Preliminary Report.
+This acquisition process was commenced under the hardship provisions of the Act, therefore the land owner is not entitled to all heads of compensation.112 It is likely, therefore, that non-hardship acquisitions will involve higher 'other acquisition' costs.

-Under the hardship provisions, the council is required to acquire the land upon the Valuer-General's determination of land value and compensation, rather than the council acquiring the land based on the progress of development or its infrastructure planning needs.
+112 Under the hardship provisions, the council is required to acquire the land upon the Valuer-General's determination of land value and compensation, rather than the council acquiring the land based on the progress of development or its infrastructure planning needs.
 Section 26 of the Act provides that certain heads of compensation, such as relocation, are not available to a dispossessed owner who has initiated the acquisition because of hardship.